MediaComem/comem-archidep/ex/sftp-deployment.md

 You (and everbody else) should be able to access the application in a browser at your server's IP address and the correct port (e.g. `W.X.Y.Z:3000`).

-## What have I done?
+## :books: What have I done?

-You have **deployed** a PHP application to a server running in the Amazon Web Services cloud.
+You have **deployed** a PHP application to a server running in the Microsoft Azure cloud.

-The application is now publicly accessible by anyone on the Internet, at your instance's elastic IP address.
+The application is now publicly accessible by anyone on the Internet, at your instance's public IP address.

-## Architecture
+## :books: Architecture

 This is a simplified architecture of the main running processes and communication flow at the end of this exercise: